 For purposes of paragraph (1), the term "annual benefit" means a benefit payable annually in the form of a straight life annuity (with no ancillary benefits) under a plan to which employees do not contribute and under which no rollover contributions (as defined in sections 402 (c), 403 (a)(4), 403 (b)(8), 408 (d)(3), and 457 (e)(16)) are made.
-(B) Adjustment for certain other forms of benefit subparagraph (A), or if the employees contribute to the plan or make rollover contributions (as defined in sections 402 (c), 403 (a)(4), 403 (b)(8), 408 (d)(3), and 457 (e)(16)), the determinations as to whether the limitation described in paragraph (1) has been satisfied shall be made, in accordance with regulations prescribed by the Secretary by adjusting such benefit so that it is equivalent to the benefit described in subparagraph (A).
+(B) Adjustment for certain other forms of benefit

+If the benefit under the plan is payable in any form other than the form described in subparagraph (A), or if the employees contribute to the plan or make rollover contributions (as defined in sections 402 (c), 403 (a)(4), 403 (b)(8), 408 (d)(3), and 457 (e)(16)), the determinations as to whether the limitation described in paragraph (1) has been satisfied shall be made, in accordance with regulations prescribed by the Secretary by adjusting such benefit so that it is equivalent to the benefit described in subparagraph (A).
 For purposes of this subparagraph, any ancillary benefit which is not directly related to retirement income benefits shall not be taken into account; and that portion of any joint and survivor annuity which constitutes a qualified joint and survivor annuity (as defined in section 417) shall not be taken into account.